code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/how-to/companies.md

 For more instructions on encouraging employees and connecting your employees with classrooms, check out our [guide for corporate partners](<%= localized_file('/files/hoc-corporate-toolkit.pdf') %>).

-## Additional ways companies can support the Hour of Code:
+## Additional ways companies can support the Hour of Code

 - Ask your CEO to [send a company-wide email](<%= resolve_url('/promote/resources#sample-emails') %>) emphasizing the importance of computer science and encouraging employees to spread the word.
 - Host an Hour of Code Happy Hour with coworkers to try the [activities](<%= resolve_url('/learn') %>).